EcomGuide

 3. Browser extensions (convenient, less accurate)

-Extensions like Koala Inspector or Wappalyzer add a button to your browser that guesses the theme and apps.
-They're handy for quick checks, but they often mislabel customized themes and can slow your browser down.
-For a clean read, the URL detector above is more dependable and doesn't need an install.
+Extensions like Koala Inspector or Wappalyzer add a button that guesses the theme and apps.
+They’re handy for quick checks but often mislabel customized themes.
+For a clean read, the URL detector above is more dependable and doesn’t need an install.

 A theme name on its own can be misleading.
 Here’s how to read what you get back so you draw the right conclusions about a store:

-• A known theme name (e.g. Dawn, Prestige) — The store runs an official Theme Store theme, lightly customized at most.
-You can buy or download the same theme and get close to their look.
+• A known theme name (e.g. Dawn, Prestige) — the store runs an official Theme Store theme, lightly customized at most.
+You can buy or download the same theme.

-• "Custom / Unknown Theme" — The store stripped out the standard markers or hand-built its theme from scratch.
+• “Custom / Unknown theme” — the store stripped out the standard markers or hand-built its theme.
 Common on big brands with in-house dev teams.
-You can't simply copy it.

-• Apps detected — These are the third-party tools loading on the homepage.
-Match them to our app reviews to see pricing and alternatives before you install the same stack.
+• Apps detected — the third-party tools loading on the homepage.
+Match them to our category guides to see pricing and alternatives before you install the same stack.

 It’s not a Shopify store